 Contributions are deducted from an employee’s check post-tax, meaning after federal and state taxes have been taken out.
 In some plans, the employer may also contribute by matching up to a certain percent of the employee’s contribution.

-A Roth IRA in an individual retirement account, not setup through an employer.
+A Roth IRA in an individual retirement account.
 It allows a person to set aside post-tax income up to a specified amount each year.
-Learn more about Roth IRA contribution limits from the IRS.Updated September 26, 2017
+It is not set up through an employer.Updated September 26, 2017

 This article provides general information and shouldn’t be construed as legal, benefits, or HR advice.
 Benefits and insurance regulations may change over time and may vary by location and employer size.
 So, please consult a licensed broker or appropriately certified expert for advice specific to your business’s benefits options.